aws-samples/aws-iot-core-lorawan/transform_binary_payload/README.md

 # AWS IoT Core for LoRaWAN - transform a binary LoRaWAN payload into JSON

-LoRaWAN devices often encode transmitted data in a binary format.
-Doing so increases transmission efficiency and improves battery lifetime.
+LoRaWAN devices often encode transmitted data in a binary format, as it increases transmission efficiency and improves battery lifetime.
 However, as the data arrive in the cloud, many use cases require a structured format.
-Transforming the binary data into JSON, fo example, enables filtering and enrichment using [AWS IoT SQL](https://docs.aws.amazon.com/iot/latest/developerguide/iot-sql-reference.html) as well as acting on the data using [AWS IoT Rule Actions](https://docs.aws.amazon.com/iot/latest/developerguide/iot-rule-actions.html).
+Transforming the binary data into JSON, for example, enables filtering and enrichment using [AWS IoT SQL](https://docs.aws.amazon.com/iot/latest/developerguide/iot-sql-reference.html) as well as acting on the data using [AWS IoT Rule Actions](https://docs.aws.amazon.com/iot/latest/developerguide/iot-rule-actions.html).

 This repository contains resources for you to learn how to transform binary payloads for your LoRaWAN device.
 These resources include:

 - Binary decoders for a set of devices, which will be deployed in an [AWS Lambda layer](https://docs.aws.amazon.com/lambda/latest/dg/configuration-layers.html) so that it may be used in any of your Python lambda functions.
 Following binary decoders are included:
   - Decoder simulating a temperature and humidity sensor device.
 It enables you to test is sample without having a physical LoRaWAN device.
   - Browan Tabs Object Locator
-  - Dragino LHT65, LGT92, LSE01, LBT1
+  - Dragino LHT65, LGT92, LSE01, LBT1, LDS01
   - Axioma W1
   - Elsys
   - Globalsat LT-100